itIsBrando/GBSB/README.md

 # GBSB
 Unfinished Gameboy Emulator for SmileBASIC

+## This is more of a proof of concept.
+Development has been terminated.
+As a result, this repo will be archived.

 It can play some ROMs at an unplayably slow speed

 Use SmileBASIC File Manager to transfer this file and your legally made ROMs which you obtained legally.